garnierclement/pfe/projects/manticore/README.md

 #### Message structure

-The message exchanged on the communication channels (InCh and MaCh) are JSON files and have the following structure :
+The message exchanged on the communication channels (InCh and MaCh) are JavaScript serialized objects (JSON) and have the following structure :

 	{
 	  "header": {
 	    "src": "4626ca80-f211-11e3-8ad9-4df458080716",
 	    "name": "clementpi",
 	    "ip": "192.168.1.171",
-	    "type": "raw"
+	    "type": "request"
 	  },
-	  "payload": {}
+	  "payload": { ... }
 	}

 It is simply a Javascript object with 2 main parts :